ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-1-2.md

-Introduction: Overview of the Benefits of Thinking Differently
+Overview of the Benefits of Thinking Differently
 ==============================================================

 In this book, we'll explore the benefits of thinking differently when tackling complex problems.
 By approaching problems with innovative and unconventional approaches, we can generate more effective solutions and make a positive impact in our personal and professional lives.